aman5319/DVC-DOWNLOAD/README.md

    ```

-   Here if you want the script to take git_url and password from the csv file then use this.
+   Here if you want the script to take git_url and password from the CSV file then use this.
 Here different git urls and their password can be used to fetch files from different repos into the current directory.

    ```bash
    # same (By default filename is file_info.csv)